 But wait, there’s more on the crane fly!

 6.)
 Crane fly larvae are called ‘benthic-dwelling’ creatures.
-This means they live along the bottom floor or along the sediment of the water body.
+This means they live along the bottom floor or along the sediment of water bodies.

 7.)
-Like other insects they go through four stages of development: egg, larva, pupae, and adult.
+Like other insects they go through 4 stages of development: egg, larva, pupae, and adult.

 Did you know…?

 If you think the crane flies in America are big, in tropical regions, they can get up to 4 inches long.
 That’s just the body.
 Then you add the 8+ inch long legs!

 8.)
 Females lay their eggs in water, moist soil, and even wet and rotting wood.

 9.)
 It typically takes around 2 weeks for the eggs to hatch into larvae where they can live for up to 1 year.
 Males hatch first.